The Laughing Housewife

 Our dogs and the cutest Yorkies on the planet.
 We have five fish tanks and many, many, many fish.
 Until recently, we also had gerbils.

 You will find that a lot of dead pet references tend to appear in this blog.
 Pay attention because I may set a test at any time.
 We have three cats and seven gerbils buried in our garden (my brother says we are on the RSPCA’s hit list).
-We loved them all, but the Hub is daftly ridiculous about animals.
+We loved them all.
+The Hub is daftly ridiculous about animals.

 A Few Important Facts